ballerina-attic/resiliency-circuit-breaker/README.md

 ### Develop the Ballerina services

 #### order_service.bal
-Ballerina language has built-in support for writing web services.
-The `service` keyword in ballerina simply defines a web service.
-Inside the service block, we can have all the required resources.
-You can define a resource using `resource` keyword in Ballerina.
-We can implement the business logic inside a resource block using Ballerina language syntaxes.
 The `ballerina.net.http.resiliency` package contains the Circuit Breaker implementation.
 After importing that package you can directly create an endpoint with a circuit breaker.
 The `endpoint` keyword in ballerina refers to a connection with remote service.
 You can pass the `HTTP Client`, `Failure Threshold` and `Reset Timeout` to the circuit breaker.
 The `circuitBreakerEP` is the reference for the HTTP endpoint with the circuit breaker.
 Whenever you call that remote HTTP endpoint it will go through the circuit breaker.

 ```ballerina
 package orderServices;